TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 Connections were made as in [**Interface-definition**](Interface-definition.txt), with 7 interface wires + ground and +5v - Raspberry Pi pins 18,19,21,22,23,24, and 26.
 The backlight can be PWM controlled with (GPIO18 Raspberry Pi Pin to GP13 Pico) if a [**bridge on the LCD is shorted**](images/BacklightControl1.png).

 The stripboard build ended up being a bit of a kludge - calling it a prototype is being kind - but the lcd ips colours are really rich and vivid.
+The top of the Raspberry Pi connector comes off easily which reduces the height of the LCD panel to about 15 mm.

 <p align="left">
 <img src="images/pi1.jpg" height="120" />